Fraunhofer-ITMP/AMR-KG/README.md

     1. Username = neo4j
     2. Password = neo4jbinder

 You are now looged into the KG.
-Feel free to broswer and play with it!
+Feel free to browse and play with it!

 # Partners